nicolevasilevsky/nicolevasilevsky.github.io/workshops.md

 - **Phenotype Ontologies Traversing All The Organisms (POTATO) workshop**, Workshop at the International Conference on Biological Ontology, Corvallis, OR, August 06-07, 2018.
 [Link here](http://icbo2018.cgrb.oregonstate.edu/node/29)

+- **Data Management 101.** OHSU Program in Molecular and Cellular Biology Retreat, Welches, OR.
+20 September 2013.

+- **Data Wrangling workshop.** OHSU, Portland, OR.
+May 2014.

 # Guest Lectures